-Addressing the possibility of increased traffic, especially in residential areas, was a large component of the CAC's work.
+Addressing the issue of increased traffic, especially in residential areas, was a large component of the CAC's work.
 Given the proximity of the East Main station to neighborhood areas, residential streets were seen as an attractive place for commuters to park and walk to the light rail station.
 Additionally, with the loss of direct access into Surrey Downs off of 112th Avenue SE, existing access points at Main Street and 108th Avenue SE and 110th Avenue SE into neighborhood areas will likely have to carry additional neighborhood traffic.
 This could make routes all the more appealing for non-resident traffic and increase potential conflicts and safety concerns among pedestrians, bicyclists and drivers.

+One of the main challenges for the CAC was how to address neighborhood concerns about additional traffic on 108th Avenue SE, which is designated as a collector arterial and intended to carry more traffic than a local, residential street.
+However, it also serves as a residential street providing direct access for residents living along the street.
+Traffic concerns along 108th Avenue SE are not new, and many actions have already been taken by the city to slow traffic and discourage non-residents from using it as a thoroughfare between downtown and Bellevue Way.
+Due to the history of the issue and ongoing efforts of city staff and neighborhood residents to continue to work on solutions, the CAC recommendation is to monitor effectiveness of existing techniques and explore new methods.
 With that in mind, the CAC's vision for addressing traffic in the study area was primarily centered on ensuring that neighborhood streets and access points safely serve the needs of residents walking, biking, and driving while discouraging non-residents from using the neighborhood street network.
 This desire is reflected in the CAC's vision to balance safety and access needs of residents while effectively prohibiting non-residents from parking and driving on neighborhood streets.

 The CAC worked to develop specific strategies (table below) that will help to achieve the long-term vision.
 The traffic strategies correspond with Figure 7.
-Traffic strategies centered primarily on enforcing and expanding the existing residential parking zones (RPZs), updating the city's traffic calming guidelines to allow for traffic calming measures to be installed on streets where guidelines previously inhibited their implementation, ensuring that additional traffic calming and access changes will not inadvertently push concerns to adjacent streets, exploring methods to ease residential access at key entry points while simultaneously discouraging non-residential use, and creating a 20 mph school zone around Bellevue High School.
+Traffic strategies centered primarily on enforcing and expanding the existing residential parking zones (RPZs), updating the city's traffic calming guidelines to allow for traffic calming measures to be installed on streets where guidelines previously inhibited their implementation, ensuring that additional traffic calming and access changes will not inadvertently push concerns to adjacent streets, exploring methods to ease residential access at key entry points while simultaneously discouraging nonresidential use, and creating a 20 mph school zone around Bellevue High School.